malykhinnik/RTAPlatform/README.md

 8. I will use a pkg structure a view like:</br>
    module > business entity (user, product) -> action (controller, service)</br>
    because in the future, it can be extracted into separate modules simply.
+9. I don't think about any PostgreSQL optimization because good indexing or partitioning needs actual data and user experience.
+10. I implemented a DB constraint on the Java level for more flexibility.
+But it can be duplicated or moved to the DB side in the future.

+# Test Run Requirements:
+1. For some test will necessary pre-install docker.
+You can find [How to install Docker Desktop](https://docs.docker.com/desktop/install/mac-install/) on the official site.